 - Land and Building valuations are based on open market value in accordance with the provisions of the RICS Appraisal and Valuation Manual.
-No allowances have been made for the costs of realisation. - Shares and Other Variable Yield Securities valuations are the fair value as at 31 December 2020.
+No allowances have been made for the costs of realisation. - Shares and Other Variable Yield Securities valuations are the fair value as at 31 December 2022.
 Fair values are determined by reference to observable market prices where available and reliable.
-The fair value of financial assets quoted in an active market, are their bid prices at the Balance Sheet date. - Debt and Other Fixed Income Securities valuations are the market value as at 31 December 2020 and include accrued interest on interest bearing securities. - Assets Held to Cover Linked Liabilities were valued as at 31 December 2020 in at fair value.
+The fair value of financial assets quoted in an active market, are their bid prices at the Balance Sheet date. - Debt and Other Fixed Income Securities valuations are the market value as at 31 December 2022 and include accrued interest on interest bearing securities. - Assets Held to Cover Linked Liabilities were valued as at 31 December 2022 in at fair value.
 Fair values are determined by reference to observable market prices where available and reliable.
-The fair value of financial assets quoted in an active market, are their bid prices as at the Balance Sheet date. - Cash and Cash equivalents are valued at the amount of cash held, not including any accrued income.
+The fair value of financial assets quoted in an active market, are their bid prices as at the Balance Sheet date. - Cash and Cash equivalents with a maturity of three months or less are valued at the amount of cash held, not including any accrued income.
 This is limited to non-linked assets.
-The cash value of any linked assets are included within Assets held for index-linked and unit linked contracts.
+The cash value of any linked assets are included within Assets held for index-linked and unit linked contracts. - Cash term deposits with a maturity of greater than three months as cash held for investment.

 The Land and Building figure is higher under Solvency II because the totals include investments held by Branches.
-In total this amounts to an additional £162.2m.
+In total this amounts to an additional £180.1m.
 These assets are not included under UK GAAP as the investments are not controlled by Unity Office.
 However, on a Solvency basis the capital can be accessed under the rules of the Society in a number of circumstances.
 As such, the amounts are brought into the Solvency II Balance Sheet and are available for use in extremis.